Engineering Journal

 Keyboard Reclassification

-Pressing a key while a region is selected overrides its type and marks it as algorithm: 'custom-override':
+Pressing a letter key while a region is selected overrides its classification and marks it algorithm: 'custom-override'.
+The override is recognized by the extraction assembler and used instead of the pipeline's classification.

-The automatic column detector uses a bipartite scan to find the X position where the fewest text items cross.
-This works well on standard two-column academic layouts.
-It fails on documents with unusual column proportions, narrow gutters, or explicit visual dividers.
+The automatic column detector scans for X positions where the fewest text items overlap.
+It works well on standard two-column academic layouts.
+It fails on documents with narrow gutters, unusual column proportions, or strong visual dividers that the algorithm reads as content.

 if (manualSplits && manualSplits.length > 0) {